 “More than half of all black men without a high-school diploma go to prison at some time in their lives.
 Mass incarceration on a scale almost unexampled in human history is a fundamental fact of our country today—perhaps the fundamental fact, as slavery was the fundamental fact of 1850.
 In truth, there are more black men in the grip of the criminal-justice system—in prison, on probation, or on parole—than were in slavery then.”

 In other words, our society’s guilt remains real, and rather than reckon with it we’ve tried again to evade it by changing the nature of our crime.
-Baldwin wrote that “a ghetto can be improved in only one way: out of existence”; we've opted instead to turn our prisons into more lucrative and efficient ghettoes.
+Baldwin wrote that “a ghetto can be improved in only one way: out of existence”; white America has opted instead to turn prisons into more lucrative and efficient ghettoes.

 Gopnik argues that ending this scandal won’t require any grand social changes, only “the intercession of a thousand smaller sanities”—for example, marijuana decriminalization.
 I hope he’s right, but something tells me more is called for.
 It couldn’t possibly hurt, in any case, for public figures to show some passion about this issue.
 In a celebrated 2008 speech, then-candidate Obama called for a national conversation on the topic of race.
-Is it too much to ask that he revive this initiative, and that the scandal of our prisons be the first taboo confronted?
+Is it too much to hope that someone in power will revive this initiative, and that the scandal of our prisons will be the first taboo confronted?

 I would wish that Baldwin himself were still around to conscience us, but frankly, the man's dead, he deserves a rest, and his work is enough.
 His prose provides ample ammunition against the vestiges of bigotry as well as a model of craftsmanship.
 The first essay in Notes concludes, “I want to be an honest man and a good writer,” and the back-cover bio on my Beacon Press edition reads, “James Baldwin (1924–1987) was one of America’s foremost writers”—a wonderful instance of a book standing as monument to a life.